pallares6/CouchDB-Processor/README.md

 It is a processor programmed 100% in Java.
 It is able to store a document in a CouchDB database.
 Within the NiFi tool you can connect it to a GenerateFlowfiles processor and pass it the documents you want to save.

 To obtain the processor it is necessary to execute the command `mvn clean install` in the principal folder.
-Then You have to add the rar archive obtained and add it to the nifi's lib folder.
+Then You have to add the nar archive obtained and add it to the nifi's lib folder.

 Anyone is free to take the code from this repository and use it.